 - But when the father reaches home, he discovers his son is dead in his arms.

-The trope of the adult who lies to children hoping to protect them from very real fears is utilised frequently to this day in stories.
-This kind of adult dishonesty continues to be punished in the majority of these narratives, if only because the child is proven correct, exposing the adult as a fool and a liar.
+The trope of the adult who lies to children hoping to protect them is utilised frequently in stories.
+This variety of adult dishonesty continues to be punished in the majority of narratives, if only because the child is proven correct about The Scary Thing, exposing the adult as a fool and a liar.

 [Goethe’s] ‘Erlking’ … personifies death as a danger above all to the young, who are credited with a more intense perception of the other world in the first place; this intimacy with the supernatural makes them vulnerable to its charms and its desires.
 Fear is the child’s bedfellow.Marina Warner, No Go The Bogeyman